-3 Model of Computation
+2. Model of Computation

-The model of computation we introduce in this section captures the core of parallel (streaming) applications.
-We only specify those aspects that are necessary for concurrency analysis.
-In this way, it allows for many instantiations.
-The model is, for example, sufficiently abstract to comprise a number of data-flow models like Kahn process network [Kah74, KM77] and Synchronous dataflow [LP95] and a subclass of Petri nets, called marked graphs [CHEP71].
+The model of computation introduced in this section captures the core of parallel (streaming) applications.
+It only specifies those aspects that are necessary for concurrency analysis.
+This allows for many instantiations of the model.
+It is, for example, sufficiently abstract to comprise a number of data-flow models like Kahn process network [12, 13], Synchronous dataflow [18] and a subclass of Petri nets, called marked graphs [3].
 Our concurrency analysis can be applied to (executable) specifications in all these models.

-3.1 Computational Networks
+2.1.
+Computational networks